 Our Chapter offers a full range of services to guide and assist you as you learn more about ALS.
-The pages without the Patient & Family Services section of our website offer a wide range of information for patients, caregivers, family members, friends, and healthcare workers.
-Please don't hesitate to call us at 1.800.782.4747 or e-mail us at firstname.lastname@example.org if you have questions.
-Our staff is available Monday through Friday during regular business hours.
+The pages within the Patient & Family Services section of our website offer a wide range of information for patients, caregivers, family members, friends, and healthcare workers.
+To register with our Chapter for services, support, and to ensure you receive updates on our educational programs, please call 412-821-3254 or 1-800-967-9296, or click here fill out the Chapter registration survey online.

-The ALS Association Western Pennsylvania Chapter provides the following services and programs to eligible individuals at no charge and does not bill insurance companies.
+The ALS Association Western Pennsylvania Chapter provides the following services to eligible individuals at no charge and does not bill insurance companies.
 The Chapter does not base eligibility on income.